styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-members/README.md

 ## Details

-This is the first plugin that brings Ghost Membership functionality to your Gatsby site!✨ It utilizes your headless Ghost CMS for managing your members, so there is no need to install another back-end.
+This plugin brings Ghost Membership functionality to your Gatsby site!✨ It utilizes your headless Ghost CMS for managing your members, so there is no need to install another back-end.

 A subscription form is shown at the end of every post with an email input field and a submit button.
 Once a user submits an email, a `POST` request is issued to your headless Ghost CMS containing the email as payload.
 This triggers your CMS to send out an email to that address containing a magic link for membership subscription.
 Once a user clicks on that link, the user's email address is added to your Ghost membership dashboard.

 A final request from Ghost CMS is fired which opens your Ghost site and displays a success message.
 As this request also points to your CMS, you should use your reverse proxy to forward it to your static site.
-That way, the user will see the success message where it belongs: On the same website where membership subscription was initiated.
+That way, the user will see the success message where it belongs: on the same website where membership subscription was initiated.

 ## Ghost CMS configuration

 You must active the members dashboard in Ghost Admin.
-Go to _Labs_ and activate the _Enable members_ section.
+Go to *Labs* and activate the *Enable members* section.
 In addition, ensure that the email configuration is set up correctly.
-You can test that by clicking on the _Send_ button under _Labs -> Test email configuration_.
+You can test that by clicking on the *Send* button under *Labs -> Test email configuration*.

 ## Nginx Configuration (optional)